-Eight months come and gone in a flash since my last note.
+Eight months come and gone in a flash.
 I’ve had my head down, working.
-Working on the book of poems that will be published next spring, working on an extensive series of visuals that will be exhibited in 2017, working on adjusting to changes that come of children becoming adults and starting to lead their own lives.
-Doing the work makes me a better writer, a better artist, a better parent too, maybe.
+On the book of poems that will be published next spring.
+On an extensive series of visual works that are slated for exhibition in Fall 2017.
+On adjusting to changes that come of children becoming adults and starting to lead their own lives.
+Doing the work makes me a better writer, a better artist, a better parent too.
+Maybe.
 If nothing else, doing the work keeps me sane amid the chaos.

 January 12, 2015

 Happy New Year!
 Lots on the go at the moment, so just a short scribble.
 If you’ve ever wondered whether location affects inspiration and output, I wrote about it last month, for Open Book Toronto.
 “Some writers find their process inextricably linked to a particular physical place… My own writing process isn’t anchored to one location.
 At times, I’ve exited the day-to-day via cabins, hotels and country inns.
 Occasionally a café or library plays sanctuary.
 Words have ambushed me on trains, in rowboats and waiting rooms, in the quiet that a long road trip often evokes, or at night, when any scrap of paper from the bedside drawer will do…” Read the entire archived text of my “At the Desk” feature.